J-SURYA/J-SURYA/README.md

-- 👋 Hi, I’m @J-SURYA
+- 👋 Hi, I’m SURYA J
-- 👀 I’m interested in learning
+- 👀 I’m interested in Software Development
-- 🌱 I’m currently learning programming languages
+- 🌱 I’m currently Full-Stack Web Development
-- 💞️ I’m looking to collaborate on projects
+- 💞️ I’m looking to work more on projects
-- 📫 How to reach me https://github.com/J-SURYA/J-SURYA .
+- 📫 How to reach me https://linkedin.com/jl-surya

 <!---
 J-SURYA/J-SURYA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.